synapsecns/sanguine/docs/bridge/docs/Services/Submitter.md

 ## Key Features

 The module is the `SubmitTransaction` method, which returns a nonce and ensures that the transaction will eventually be confirmed.
-The nonce may then be used in the `GetSubmissionStatus` method to check the state: `NotFound`, `Pending`, `Confirming`, or `Confirmed`.
+The nonce may then be used in the `GetSubmissionStatus` method to check the state: `Pending`, `Stored`, `Submitted`, `FailedSubmit`, `ReplacedOrConfirmed`, `Replaced`, `Confirmed`.

 - **Gas Bumping**: Automatically adjusts the gas price to ensure timely transaction confirmation.
 - **Confirmation Checking**: Continuously checks the status of submitted transactions to confirm their inclusion in the blockchain.